Oven Baked Chicken Thighs with Cheesy Spaghetti

 Method

-- Remove the chicken thighs from the refrigerator at least 20 minutes before cooking and pat them completely dry using paper towels.
-Removing excess moisture is one of the most important steps for achieving deeply browned, crispy skin.
-Any remaining surface moisture will steam the skin rather than allowing it to render and caramelize properly in the oven.
-In a small bowl combine the salt, black pepper, sweet smoked paprika, hot paprika, garlic powder, dried oregano, and dried basil.
-Stir to create an even spice blend.
-Drizzle the olive oil over the chicken thighs and rub it across both the skin and the underside so the oil creates a base that helps the spice mixture adhere.
-Sprinkle the spice blend generously over the skin and press it in firmly with your fingertips.
-Flip each thigh and season the underside as well, then return them skin-side up on a large rimmed baking sheet or oven-safe skillet.
+1. Remove the chicken thighs from the refrigerator at least 20 minutes before cooking — cold chicken directly from the refrigerator has a large temperature gradient between its cold interior and the ambient surface that causes the exterior to cook significantly faster than the interior.
+Room-temperature chicken cooks more evenly.
+Pat every surface completely dry with paper towels — this is the single most important preparation step for crispy chicken skin.
+Any surface moisture present when the chicken enters the oven converts to steam rather than rendering and caramelising, preventing the Maillard reaction crust that makes roasted chicken skin satisfying.
+In a small bowl, combine the salt, black pepper, sweet smoked paprika, hot paprika, garlic powder, dried oregano, and dried basil — stir to distribute evenly so the seasoning is uniform rather than concentrated in any one spot.
+The two-paprika combination is deliberate: sweet smoked paprika provides the deep, russet-red colour and the characteristic sweet smokiness of properly seasoned roast chicken; hot paprika provides a background warmth without sharpness, amplifying the smoked paprika without introducing a separate spice character.
+Drizzle the olive oil over the chicken thighs and rub it across all surfaces — the oil ensures the spice mixture adheres completely rather than falling off during handling.
+Sprinkle the spice blend generously over the skin side and press firmly with fingertips so it adheres into the surface rather than sitting loosely on top.
+Flip each thigh and season the underside as well, then return skin-side up on a large rimmed baking sheet or oven-safe skillet.

-- While the chicken roasts, bring a large pot of water to a rolling boil over high heat.
-Season the water generously with salt — the water should taste noticeably salty, as this is the primary opportunity to season the pasta itself.
-Add the spaghetti and cook according to the package instructions until al dente, typically 8–10 minutes.
-Before draining, use a heatproof measuring cup to scoop out at least 240ml of pasta cooking water and set it aside.
-The starchy pasta water is essential to the cacio e pepe technique, as it helps emulsify the cheese and butter into a smooth, clinging sauce rather than a greasy or clumped one.
-Drain the spaghetti and return it immediately to the warm pot, off the heat.
+1. While the chicken roasts, bring a large pot of water to a full rolling boil and salt it generously — the water should taste clearly of salt throughout.
+Add the 240g of spaghetti and cook according to the package directions until al dente.
+Before draining, scoop out at least 120ml of pasta water in a heatproof measuring cup — the pasta water is the emulsifying agent for the cacio e pepe preparation and its starchy content is what allows the cheese to coat the pasta smoothly rather than clumping.
+Drain the spaghetti and return it immediately to the warm pot off the heat.

-- Trim the tough ends from the broccolini and rinse under cold water.
-Pat dry thoroughly with a kitchen towel — wet broccolini will steam rather than sear in the pan.
-Heat a large skillet or cast iron pan over medium-high heat and add the olive oil.
-Once the oil is shimmering, add the broccolini in a single layer.
-Do not stir immediately — allow the broccolini to sit undisturbed for 2 minutes so the florets char slightly on the contact side, developing a slightly smoky, caramelized flavor.
-Season with salt and pepper, toss once, and cook for another 2–3 minutes until the stems are just tender when pierced with the tip of a knife.
-Remove from the heat immediately.
+1. Trim the tough bottom ends from the 400g of broccolini and rinse under cold water.
+Pat completely dry with a kitchen towel — wet broccolini steams against its neighbours rather than searing, losing the char that makes it interesting.
+Heat a large skillet or cast iron pan over medium-high heat and add the 2 tablespoons of olive oil.
+Allow the oil to heat until shimmering.
+Add the broccolini in a single layer — crowded broccolini produces the same steaming problem as wet broccolini, and if needed, sear in two batches.
+Leave completely undisturbed for 2 minutes — the undisturbed contact produces the char marks at the floret tips and stem surfaces that add the slightly bitter, smoky character that contrasts specifically well with the rich cacio e pepe pasta and the savoury chicken.
+Season with the salt and black pepper, toss once, and cook for a further 2–3 minutes until the stems are just tender when pierced with the tip of a knife.
+Remove from the heat immediately — broccolini continues cooking from residual heat and should come off before it is fully soft.

-- Divide the cacio e pepe spaghetti among four wide, shallow bowls.
-Place two roasted chicken thighs alongside each portion of pasta.
-Arrange a portion of pan-seared broccolini in the remaining space in the bowl.
-Finish each bowl with a generous, heavy grating of fresh Parmesan over the entire dish — chicken, pasta, and broccolini alike.
+1. Divide the cacio e pepe spaghetti among four wide, shallow bowls — twirl into nests with tongs for the cleaner presentation.
+Place 2 roasted chicken thighs alongside each pasta portion.
+Arrange a portion of seared broccolini in the remaining bowl space.
+Finish with a heavy, generous grating of fresh Parmesan over the entire bowl — chicken, pasta, and broccolini alike.
+The Parmesan at serving is not optional decoration but the finishing element that ties all three components together under a common savoury, salty, nutty top note.
 Serve immediately while everything is hot.